Explore Dumfries

 Frequently asked questions

-Robert Burns's last home (he died here in 1796), the Devorgilla Bridge (medieval), the Globe Inn (Burns's favourite pub, still serving), Caerlaverock Castle, and the Queen of the South — the capital of Dumfries and Galloway Roam surfaces the hidden gems that make Dumfries worth exploring.
+Dumfries is a place in Dumfries and Galloway known for robert Burns's last home (he died here in 1796), the Devorgilla Bridge (medieval), the Globe Inn (Burns's favourite pub, still serving), Caerlaverock Castle, and the Queen of the South — the capital of Dumfries and Galloway.
+Robert Burns spent the last years of his life in Dumfries from 1791 — writing some of his greatest songs including Auld Lang Syne here.
+The population is around 32,000.

-Yes — Roam is live in Dumfries and across Dumfries and Galloway.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Dumfries and across Dumfries and Galloway.
+It is available on iOS and Android.